meows/racket/docs/atom.md

 Other than that, feel free to make up new names, words, or *atoms*, as you please. `is-this-a-prime-number?` is a valid name in Racket if you want to use that, although that's probably a little long.

+One reason we take the time to learn the word atom is so that when we're in a discussion, we can say that `pineapple` is one atom, and not `pine` plus `apple`.
+We're not allowed to split it any further.
+In fact, the word atom came from the Greek word for uncuttable, _"atomos"_.